What Happens If I Don't Pay Property Taxes in Idaho?

 To find out if and when the lender can set up an escrow account for your loan, read your mortgage contract and any other relevant documentation you've signed, like an escrow waiver.

 The downside to having an escrow account is that you'll have to make a bigger monthly payment to the servicer.
-On the positive side, having an escrow account saves you from having to come up with a large amount of money when tax bills, and perhaps others, are due.
+On the positive side, having an escrow account saves you from coming up with a large amount of money when tax bills, and perhaps other bills, are due.

 Getting Help